highfidelity/hifi-docs-sphinx/docs/source/create/3d-models/import-model.md

 If you wish to make your model [available for purchase on our Marketplace](../../sell/add-item/upload-model.html), or make it available to users in other domains, you can host it on a cloud service of your choice and then import it.

+We recommend [baking your model using our Oven tool](../../host/oven.html) before importing it into High Fidelity.
+Baking is the process of optimizing a 3D model's resources, making it easier to transmit, store, and render the model.

 1. Upload your 3D model's files to the hosting service of your choice.
 2. Copy the OBJ or FBX file's URL.
 3. In Interface, pull up your HUD or Tablet and go to **Create**.